albertcthomas/albertcthomas.github.io/content/blog/trying_ansible.md

 Some time ago, I came across [this post](https://bsky.app/profile/howard.fm/post/3lbtqd35ldc26) by Jeremy Howard, where he shared a [script to setup a Linux VM](https://github.com/AnswerDotAI/fastsetup/blob/master/ubuntu-initial.sh) automatically.
 His script was already way better than the commands I was running manually, so I considered adopting it.
 But then, in the replies to his post, someone asked, "Why not Ansible?"
 That question intrigued me as I had never heard of Ansible.

 [Ansible](https://docs.ansible.com/) is an open-source automation tool for managing and maintaining system configurations.
-That sounded like what I needed—not just for setting up my VMs, but also for handling incremental changes, like installing a new Python environment or mounting a new disk, without the hassle of SSHing into every single machine.
+That sounded like what I needed, not just for setting up my VMs, but also for handling incremental changes, like installing a new Python environment or mounting a new disk, without the hassle of SSHing into every single machine.
 So, I decided to give it a try.

 #### Setting up Ansible and defining tasks to automate
 Installing Ansible was straightforward.
 Once installed, you define the tasks you want to automate in a YAML playbook file.
 As I was not familiar with Ansible, I asked ChatGPT to generate an Ansible playbook based on the steps I usually follow when setting up a VM.